ristomatti/node-red-contrib-node-lifx/README.md

-# Lifx nodes for Node-Red
+# LIFX nodes for Node-RED
-A solution to control Lifx lights over local network using Node-Red, uses [lifx-lan-client library](https://github.com/node-lifx/lifx-lan-client) for communicating with the lights.
+A solution to control LIFX lights over local network using Node-RED, uses [lifx-lan-client library](https://github.com/node-lifx/lifx-lan-client) for communicating with the lights.

-This module provides input and output nodes for communicating with Lifx lights, the input node accepts multiple color format and automatically converts the values to the right format.
+This module provides input and output nodes for communicating with LIFX lights, the input node accepts multiple color format and automatically converts the values to the right format.

 ### Features
 * Convert input arguments to light specific arguments
 * Trigger events for light changes
 * Self syncing, uses background polling to detect external changes to light
-* Displays current state for light in Node-Red ui
+* Displays current state for light in Node-RED UI
 * ability to set waveform (EXPERIMENTAL)